exakat/exakat/docs/Installation.rst

 homebrew
 ########

-Homebew is a package manager for OSX.
+[Homebrew](http://brew.sh/) is a package manager for OSX.
 It will speed up the installation if you install it now.
-You may do also without it (or using Fink or macport) : we are just confortable with brew.
+You may do also without it, or using [Fink](http://www.finkproject.org/) or [macport](https://www.macports.org/).

 ::

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

 If brew is installed, it is a good moment to check the updates and then the doctor.
 ::

     brew update; brew upgrade
     brew doctor

 git
 ###

-Git should be available as soon as you have installed Homebrew.
+Git should be available as soon as Homebrew is installed.

 Java install
 ############